DNA-styx/Navbot-StuckBot-Visualiser/README.md

 HTML script and SourceMod Plugin to parse SourceMod logs for Navbot 'stuckbot' events, aggregate into one file and display them in game to assist with fixing non-optional waypointing.

 Vibed together over the course of a day with LLMs, more a usable proof of concept.
+Tested with up to 18 logs, 1800 stuck events and 16 maps.

 Requirements/Created with:
 - Day of Defeat:Source server running NavBot and Mapchooser/Mapchooser Extended